prisma-archive/graphcool-templates/facebook-authentication/README.md

 # facebook-authentication

-Create users and sign in with Schema Extensions and Graphcool Functions ⚡️
+Create Facebook users and sign in with Schema Extensions and Graphcool Functions ⚡️

 > Note: Schema Extensions are currently only available in the Beta Program.